Skoricius/skoricius.github.io/content/posts/projects/riverlane/index.md

 part of the Decode team that works on solving these problems by building **Quantum Error Correction (QEC)** and **Benchmarking** systems.

+You can read more about our technology [here](https://www.riverlane.com/technology/)